dkfriend07/test-smart-tutorial/source/index.html.md

 Located in the lib folder, this is a minified version of [fhir-client.js](https://github.com/smart-on-fhir/client-js) which is an open source library designed to assist with FHIR's OAUTH2 and resource transactions.

 It provides apis to get authorization tokens, provide information about the user and patient record in context, and issue API calls to fetch FHIR resources.
 This tutorial will lead you through the basics of building a SMART app using the JavaScript client.

-SMART JS client uses the open-source library [fhir.js](https://github.com/smart-on-fhir/fhir.js) to interface with SMART API servers.
-Upon successful initialization and negotiation of the SMART authorization sequence, the client will expose instances of the fhir.js client via the following handles :

-* *smart.api*
-  * Non-context aware API for executing operations on all authorized resources.
-* *smart.patient.api*
-  * Context aware API which automatically applies its operations to the patient in context.
-Only exposed when a patient is in context.

 Additional documentation on fhir-client.js can be found [here](http://docs.smarthealthit.org/clients/javascript/).